ethereum/execution-apis/src/engine/specification.md

 1. Client software **MAY NOT** validate the payload if the payload doesn't belong to the canonical chain.

 1. Client software **MUST** respond to this method call in the following way:
-  * `{status: INVALID_BLOCK_HASH, latestValidHash: null, validationError: null}` if the `blockHash` validation has failed
+  * `{status: INVALID_BLOCK_HASH, latestValidHash: null, validationError: errorMessage | null}` if the `blockHash` validation has failed
+  * `{status: INVALID_TERMINAL_BLOCK, latestValidHash: null, validationError: errorMessage | null}` if terminal block conditions are not satisfied
   * `{status: SYNCING, latestValidHash: null, validationError: null}` if the payload extends the canonical chain and requisite data for its validation is missing
   * with the payload status obtained from the [Payload validation](#payload-validation) process if the payload has been fully validated while processing the call
   * `{status: ACCEPTED, latestValidHash: null, validationError: null}` if the following conditions are met:
     - the `blockHash` of the payload is valid
     - the payload doesn't extend the canonical chain
-    - the payload hasn't been fully validated
+    - the payload hasn't been fully validated.
-  * with `-32002: Invalid terminal block` error if terminal block conditions aren't met.

 1. If any of the above fails due to errors unrelated to the normal processing flow of the method, client software **MUST** respond with an error object.